-Save on costs 💰 — Make your budget go farther by saving on travel, vendors, and venues.
-Virtual events are possible anywhere there's an internet connection.
+Save on costs 💰 — Make your budget go further by saving on travel, vendors, and venues.
+Virtual events are possible anywhere there's a good internet connection.

 Personalize the attendee experience — User data lets you seamlessly engage and personalize the event experience.
-Use Groups to make sure that attendees receive the content that's most relevant to them, including personalized notifications, discussion boards, and more.
+Use Groups to make sure attendees see only the content that's most relevant to them, including personalized notifications, discussion boards, and more.

-Crisis-proof your event — Life can happen in a big way sometimes.
+Crisis-proof your event — Life happens in a big way sometimes.
 Going virtual can protect your event from getting squashed by unforeseen world events.

 What are the components of a virtual event?